Advantages Of Double Brood Box System (With Pros & Cons)

 Disadvantages Of Double Brood Box (Cons)

-Though a double brood box has so many advantages, still most beekeepers nowadays don’t prefer a double brood box system for beekeeping.
-This is because of its limitation and disadvantages for beekeeping.
+Though a double brood box has so many advantages, still many beekeepers don’t prefer a double brood box system for honey farming.
+This is because of its limitations and disadvantages for beekeeping.

 Following are the disadvantages or cons of having a double brood box system.